Geotab/mobile-sdk-ios/README.md

 ## Drive APIs

 All drive APIs are accessible directly under an instance of `DriveViewController` or `MyGeotabbViewController`.
 See more details in the [API document](https://geotab.github.io/mobile-sdk-ios/).

+## License

+GeotabDriveSDK is available under the MIT license.
+See the LICENSE file for more info.